tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices-textanalytics/index.md

 This article demonstrates how to call a REST API endpoint for Text Analytics, a service in Azure Cognitive Services suite.
 The Text Analytics API is a cloud-based service that provides Natural Language Processing (NLP) features for text mining and text analysis, including sentiment analysis, opinion mining, key phrase extraction, language detection, and named entity recognition.

+> [!IMPORTANT]
+> This article describes an outdated version of the REST API.
+For up-to-date information, see [Cognitive Service for Language REST API](https://docs.microsoft.com/en-us/rest/api/language/text-analysis-runtime).

 ## Call the Text Analytics endpoint

 1. Start by creating an Azure Cognitive Services resource, and within that specifically a Text Analytics resource.
 For instructions, see [Create a Cognitive Services resource using the portal](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).